FranceBe/robots-factory/README.md

       only context they need to be functional.
     * `containers` contains all the containers needed for the App.
 In this project, a "container" is a React component that needs context, logic, state,...
 For example, a container can not be used in another project context.
+    * `contexts` contains all the contexts needed for the project.
     * `hooks` contains all the custom hooks used in the project.
     * `pages` contains all pages needed for the App.
 A page match a route, in this project there is only one route ('/'), so there is only one page (Home).
     * `style` contains the style variable and the global style of the application.